Facebook Ads Help Increase Visibility For Your Local Business

 Building some brand awareness is a good enough reason to consider a Facebook ad campaign.
 But a great ad will do more than get your name out there -- you’ll get some meaningful leads.
 Link the ad to your Contact Us page or use a lead form (more on that in a bit) so people can communicate with you swiftly and you can add them to your customer database.

 4. Have Strong ROI

 One great thing about Facebook ads is the the ability to track analytics.
-You can see how much engagement it’s getting, how many referrals have been sent to your website, and other metrics.
+You can see how much engagement it’s getting, how many referrals have been sent to your website, and